Jump To Section

 - In Alice in Wonderland, Lewis Carroll uses paradoxes to define the rules of the nonsensical world and to add humor.
 In one passage, the March Hare asks Alice if she wants more tea, despite the fact she hasn’t had any tea: “‘I’ve had nothing yet,’ Alice replied in an offended tone, ‘so I can't take more.’
 ‘You mean you can’t take less,’ said the Hatter.
 ‘It's very easy to take more than nothing.’”

-Become a better writer with the MasterClass All-Access Pass.
+Become a better writer with the MasterClass Annual Membership.
 Gain access to exclusive video lessons taught by literary masters, including Neil Gaiman, Dan Brown, Margaret Atwood, and more.